ollielynas/md-website/md_files/portfolio/itch.io/TOF calculator.md

 ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/ollielynas/tramp)

 The goal of this software is to replace the expensive ToF machines used for jugging trampolining routines with free software that can allow you to calculate your ToF using a video on your phone.
-This video analyses feature is currently the most complete feature of the software, but it also contains a graphical routine editor that automatically calculates DD and generates FIG notation.
+This video analyses feature is currently the most complete feature of the software.

+The program also has the ability to calculate the difficulty score of any individual skill based on FIG notation.
+The program can also be used to generate FIG notation for any skill.
+These skill can be combined into a routene and the difficulty of a routine will be automatically calculated.

-The project uses ffmpeg for video processing. ffmpeg is automatically downloaded with the app if you do not already have it
+The project uses ffmpeg for video processing. ffmpeg is automatically downloaded with the app if you do not already have it.

 ![tof calc screenshot](https://img.itch.zone/aW1hZ2UvMjA3NTIzMy8xMjIwNjQ2NC5wbmc=/794x1000/0OTj%2F%2B.png)